-- 1) acquired or - 2) sold a knowingly illegally extracted natural resources without promising in advance, committed a minor offense.
+1) acquired or

+2) sold a knowingly illegally extracted natural resources without promising in advance, - committed a minor offense.

 Article 6.5.11.
-Illegal taking possession of a natural resource which caused minor property damage if such an act caused minor property damage, - committed a minor offense.
+Illegal taking possession of a natural resource which caused minor property damage

 A person who illegally took possession of a natural resource that is in a natural condition, in particular: